-- 10. (a) Prior to commencement of development, the site restoration plan shall be amended to the written satisfaction of the planning authority and shall include provision of habitat for nesting Peregrine Falcon, a more natural transition to the water body and means to protect public safety (access to the site and risk of pollution). - (b) Restoration of the site shall be carried out in accordance with the details submitted with the planning application. - (c) Compensatory planting (as shown on Figure 2-2 EIAR), new hedgerows and infill planting along site boundaries (as shown on Figure 13-7 EIAR) shall be carried out in the first available planting season following the date of this Order.
+10. (a) Prior to commencement of development, the site restoration plan shall be amended to the written satisfaction of the planning authority and shall include provision of habitat for nesting Peregrine Falcon, a more natural transition to the water body and means to protect public safety (access to the site and risk of pollution).

-(d) The developer shall commence implementation of the site restoration plan within one month of cessation of extraction and shall complete the restoration of the site within 24 months of commencement.
+- (b) Restoration of the site shall be carried out in accordance with the details submitted with the planning application. - (c) Compensatory planting (Figure 2-2 EIAR), new hedgerows and infill planting along site boundaries (Figure 13-7 EIAR) shall be carried out in the first available planting season following the date of this Order. - (d) The applicant shall commence implementation of the site restoration plan within one month of cessation of extraction and shall complete the restoration of the site within 24 months of commencement.